 The bride's squad matched in white dresses by Rachel Zoe.
 "I wanted white gowns for everyone," she says.
 "I just thought it was an elegant, classic look."
-They accessorized with statement earrings from Nicole Bathie Jewelry, Carlson's gifts to her girls.
+They accessorized with statement earrings from Nicola Bathie Jewelry, Carlson's gifts to her girls.

 The bride also gave her bridesmaids monogrammed handkerchiefs and lipstick, a smart choice as both could be used on the big day!

 Carlson's bridesmaids weren't the other ones who got custom gifts.
-Carlson and Isom created welcome boxes for their 400 guests, which included an illustrated map referencing their home in Los Angeles, Carlson's roots in Texas, and proposal in Iceland.
+Carlson and Isom created welcome boxes for their 400 guests, which included an illustrated map referencing their home in Los Angeles, Carlson's roots in Texas, and their proposal in Iceland.

 For her wedding dress, Carlson turned to designer Christian Siriano.
 "I had the design in my head for a while, and I knew exactly what I wanted," she says.
 "Christian sketched up the perfect dress, exactly what I’d imagined, right away—it was so much fun working with him!"